 First case of monkeypox detected in Scotland

+Denmark also sees first case as outbreak continues to spread around globe

-Scotland has recorded the first case of monkeypox in the country, Public Health Scotland (PHS) has confirmed.
+Scotland has recorded its first case of monkeypox, as more UK cases are set to be announced.

-The person is “being managed and treated in line with nationally agreed protocols and guidance”, according to Dr Nick Phin, the medical and public health science director at PHS said on Monday.
+The person infected in Scotland is “being managed and treated in line with nationally agreed protocols and guidance”, according to Dr Nick Phin, a director of Public Health Scotland.

-Dr Phin described the risk to the public as low, but warned anyone with “blister-like sores” on their body to seek medical attention.

-On Friday, the UK Health Security Agency (UKHSA) announced 20 people in England had been confirmed to have the virus, with more expected.

-The agency did not confirm details of the person being treated in Scotland, or where they were located, but said close contacts were being traced and would be given support, including the possibility of a vaccination against the virus.
+Officials did not confirm details of the infected person, nor where they were located, but said close contacts were being traced and would be given support and possibly vaccination against the virus.

-Dr Phin said: “Public Health Scotland is aware of an individual in Scotland who is confirmed to have monkeypox.
+Cases of monkeypox have surged around the world in recent weeks after Britain first reported an outbreak to the World Health Organisation (WHO) on 6 May.

+Since then, the WHO has recorded more than 90 confirmed cases of the disease in a dozen countries including the UK, Spain, Portugal, Israel, France, the US and Australia.
+Denmark also reported its first case on Monday in a man who returned from Spain.

+On Friday, the UK Health Security Agency (UKHSA) announced 20 people in England had been confirmed to have the virus, with more expected to be announced on Monday.

+Monkeypox is a disease usually linked to west Africa.
+The first case of the recent outbreak was in a person who had recently returned from Nigeria but, since subsequent cases were found without travel links, health officials think the virus is likely spreading within Britain.

+The UKHSA has warned the public to be alert but said as monkeypox is a typically mild, self-limiting disease which is spread by physical contact, the risk posed to the general population is low.

 The rash changes throughout the infection, finally forming a scab which falls off within weeks.